2020 Aegean Sea earthquake: Impact

 Overall, minor damage occurred on Samos despite its close proximity to the epicentre.
 Most of the damage and casualties were from the Bornova and Bayraklı districts of İzmir; located at least 70 km north of the epicentre.
 On 4 November, the mayor of İzmir, Tunç Soyer, stated that 15,000 people in the city were made homeless.
 Total damage is estimated to be in the millions for Greece, and over $400 million for Turkey.
-Serious structural damage and pancake-style building collapses caused many deaths in Izmir.
+Serious structural damage and pancake-style building collapses caused many deaths in İzmir.